lanhed/lan-unlock/readme.md

 This application requires your nfc tag uid, you can use the example files in PN532 to find out the id.
 The tag uid will then be displayed in HEX values: 0x84 0x48 0x12 0xFF 0x2B 0xE1.
 This would translate to a string in this program: 844812ff2be1 saved in the config.json, to be matched with your tag uid.

+To use this application without changing much, you'll need to set `Display login window as` to `List of users`.
+It will only function in sleep mode, not logged off.

 ###Hardware
 + http://arduino.cc/en/Main/ArduinoBoardUno
 + https://dangerousthings.com/shop/xnt-ntag216-2x12mm-glass-tag/